4sun5bu/Z8001MB/cpm8k/README.md

 ```
 **"sd?"** is your device to write the boot disk image.
 Executing **dd** with care.
 Do not set a wrong device for **"of"**.

+Devpack.zip is no longer need after booting, so erase it on the CP/M console.

 ## License
 cpmsys.rel, cpmsys.o, libcpm.a and devpack.zip - These files from Digital Resarch.
 See "The Unofficial CP/M Web Site"